Hot Seat Report

 - Jim Christian (Boston College)

 - Christian was given a one-year contract extension prior to last season, only to lead the Eagles to another disappointing campaign (9-23, 2-16 ACC).
 In the first three seasons under Christian, the Eagles won just 6 conference games and sported an ugly 29-67 overall record.
 Then this past Summer, the Eagles lost five scholarship players to graduation or transfer and replaced that group with one grad transfer and four unranked recruits.
-However, Christian’s squad sits at 16-11 this season, easily topping last year’s win total and featuring signature wins over #1 Duke and #25 Miami at Conte Forum (and a near-upset at #9 Virginia).
-Though the Eagles find themselves back near the bottom of the ACC, there are winnable games still on the schedule.
+Christian’s squad finished at 19-16 this season, easily topping last year’s win total and featuring signature wins over #1 Duke and #25 Miami at Conte Forum (and a near-upset at #9 Virginia).
+The Eagles found themselves back near the bottom of the ACC but the trip to the NIT was the first postseason appearance for BC since 2011.

 - Jason Gardner (IUPUI)

 - Jaguars head coach Jason Gardner is an Indianapolis-native, playing for North Central HS and winning Indiana Mr. Basketball in 1999 before heading to Arizona.
 He returned to his home town in 2014 to take over the IUPUI program after just three seasons as a collegiate assistant, including one year with his Wildcats teammate Josh Pastner at Memphis.
 Given what seemed to be a great fit, Gardner has yet to move the needle at all at IUPUI.
-The Jaguars are well under .500 with Gardner and are just 9-17 (6-9) this season, the program’s first as a member of the Horizon League.
+The Jaguars are well under .500 with Gardner and finished 11-19 (8-10) this season, the program’s first in the Horizon League.

 - Richard Pitino (Minnesota)

-- We had the younger Pitino on the Hot Seat for much of last season but when the Gophers finished the Big Ten season winning eight of their last nine games, we moved him out of the danger zone.
-Pitino was named COY in the Big Ten and the Gophers made their first NCAA Tournament under the fourth-year head coach.
-But this year it is off-court issues that lands Pitino back on the list: the complete mishandling of the situation surrounding senior Reggie Lynch’s sexual misconduct allegations, to be exact.
+- We had Pitino on the Hot Seat for much of last season but when the Gophers finished the Big Ten season winning eight of their last nine games, we moved him out of the danger zone.
+Pitino was named conference COY and the Gophers made their first NCAA Tournament under the fourth-year head coach.
+But this year it was off-court issues that originally landed Pitino back on the list: the complete mishandling of the situation surrounding senior Reggie Lynch’s sexual misconduct allegations, to be exact.
 Pitino allowed Lynch to still practice with the team despite being found responsible for actions and being literally banned from the campus, a decision that has many calling for his resignation as head coach.
-Adding to the situation is the Gophers’ on-court performance, which has slipped quite a bit from last season.
+Adding to the situation is the Gophers’ on-court performance, as the Gophers finished the season by losing 15 of 17.

 COACHES THAT ARE SAFE